-*- coding: utf-8 -*-

 import os

-from mongoengine import signals, DENY, CASCADE, NULLIFY, PULL
+from mongoengine import DENY, CASCADE, NULLIFY, PULL

 from mongoengine.connection import get_db